Pasco–Kennewick Bridge (1922): Construction

 The bridge was completed in 1922 after only a year of construction, replacing an outmoded ferry system in which a single trip transported a maximum of six cars across the Columbia River.
 It was in fact the first bridge for vehicular traffic across the middle part of the Columbia River (only ferries and rail bridges were previously available).

-Originally planned in 1913 by B. B. Horrigan, funding was not secured until 1919, when Charles G. Huber of the Union Bridge Company sold $49,000 worth of stock to finance the project, despite the country being in the grips of the Post-World War I recession.
+Originally planned in 1913 by B. B. Horrigan, funding was not secured until 1919, when Charles G. Huber of the Union Bridge Company sold $49,000 worth of company shares to finance the project, despite the country being in the grips of the Post-World War I recession.
 It was the first bridge of that size to be financed entirely with stock sales, and was a toll bridge for the first nine years; tolls were removed in 1931 once the initial construction costs ($480,000) had been repaid.
 It was also the first of three cantilever bridges built over the Columbia River in the 1920s.

 The construction of the bridge was seen as a landmark in the development of the state's economy.
 The significance of the bridge is partly reflected in the beliefs and expectations of local and state residents who perceived the dedication as a history-making event, bringing together people from across the state; a gala affair that included speeches, car caravans, picnics, street dancing, and carnivals.
 As the Kennewick Courier-Reporter wrote, "The day the bridge was opened to traffic, a new era dawned for each community."
 The bridge was also an essential part of the old Inland Empire Highway system.

 Not only did it transform the nickname "Twin Cities" into reality, but it was also a major crossing of the Columbia River, thereby making it an important part of the transcontinental Yellowstone Trail, and marked the first time that eastern and western halves of the state cooperated in the construction of something that was beneficial to both.

 The state of Washington purchased the bridge in 1931 and added it to the state highway system in 1933.
 Benton and Franklin counties took ownership of the bridge in 1954, and then sold it to the cities of Pasco and Kennewick in 1968 for one dollar, which allowed the counties to begin planning the construction of the newer Cable Bridge.